 State-level initiatives are a response, in part, to federal actions.
 As educational topics gain spotlight recognition, the federal government has put forth new and comprehensive regulations.
 School districts are thus challenged to implement these regulations through inventive means that balance resources with program viability and student outcome.
 For instance, the No Child Left Behind Act states that all students, regardless of disability, must be included in an academic assessment program.
 In Delaware, the Delaware Alternative Portfolio Assessment (DAPA) measures the academic progress of students with significant cognitive disabilities and is a corollary of the traditional Delaware Student Testing Program (see article on page 2).

 Legislative mandates require schools to implement research-based programs and teaching practices.
 One educational model that is required is Response to Intervention (RTI).
 According to the Delaware Department of Education (DDOE) website, RTI is "the practice of providing high-quality instruction and intervention matched to student need, monitoring progress frequently to make decisions about change in instruction or goals, and applying child-response data to important educational decisions."

-levels of interventions and supports are provided to students who are struggling, and their progress is documented.
+RTI in Delaware operates through a three-tiered model.
+School-wide screening assessments in reading and math are given three times a year to determine if any students are experiencing academic difficulty.
+Increasing levels of interventions and supports are provided to students who are struggling, and their progress is documented.
 The majority of students receive these targeted, research-based interventions in the general education classroom.
 One potential outcome, if the interventions at all three tiers have proved ineffective, is that a student may be identified with a specific learning disability and receive special education services.